aldettinger/camel-quarkus-workshop/README.md

  + What maven coordinates need to be present in the pom file in order to use camel-quarkus-http ?
  + Is there more details about the HTTP component URI format in the Camel Documentation ?

-At the end of the day, one should be able to create such a route with a simple line of code in `src/main/java/org/acme/WriteYourIntegrationHereRoutes.java`.
+Now, please write the corresponding route in the file `src/main/java/org/acme/WriteYourIntegrationHereRoutes.java`.
+This route should take a single line of code.
 When the route is correctly setup, the destination will print logs like below:

 ```